 Integrate culturally responsive teaching and learning.
 The first step in culturally responsive teaching is looking within ourselves as instructors.
-Taking an inventory of the unintentional and unconscious attitudes and beliefs that impact how we relate and interact with others, specifically with our students.
-Harvard University’s Project Implicit has an online test that can help us take a reflective look at our own implicit biases.
+We can take an inventory of the attitudes and beliefs that impact how we relate and interact with others, specifically with our students.
+Harvard University’s Project Implicit has an online test that can help us take a reflective look at our own implicit (unintentional and unconscious) biases.

 Culturally responsive teaching also requires that we be aware of the sociopolitical context our students and schools are operating under.
 Helping students to understand the systems working around them is key.
 Giving context to the situation and being willing to tackle difficult conversations is invaluable.
-A few great resources for this are the University of Alaska’s Start Talking Manual, UF’s Crucial Conversations workshops and Affirming Diversity by Sonia Nieto.
+A great resource for this is the video Affirming Diversity by Sonia Nieto.

 Exploring our teaching practice and setting goals for practicing inclusive culturally responsive teaching requires that we marry empathy, compassion to our high expectations for our students.
 Helping students become co-creators of their learning experience and learning environment gives students ownership and agency in their own learning.
 Universal Design for Learning (UDL) principles also contribute to creating a class that is inclusive and humanized.
 UDL principles help us to take into consideration and diminish any barriers to learning that exist in our classes.
-To learn more about implementing UDL into your class, visit Magna Campus (Canvas login required) and the CTE resource library.
+To learn more about implementing UDL into your class, visit the CTE resource library.

 Humanizing your course does not have to be overwhelming.
 Start small and make yourself approachable.
 Many students are intimidated by instructors and do not feel like they can come to office hours or send questions.
 This is particularly true for some international students.
 One easy way to make yourself approachable is to have students sign up for a 5-10 time slot during your office hours at the beginning of the semester.
 Use that time to get to know your students.
 Once your students have met with you at least once they will be more likely to come to office hours and ask their questions.
 Synchronous online office hours can help foster interpersonal relationships with and among students.